aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Sets the default print paper size from default printer's setting.

+**Remarks**

 If there is no setting about paper size,MS Excel will use default printer's setting.

 **Parameters:**
 | Parameter | Type | Description |